High Availability Configuration Example

 Warning

-If an additional local interface is added later, such as a second LAN, DMZ, etc, and that interface uses private IP addresses, then additional outbound NAT rules must be added at that time.
+If an additional local interface is added later, such as a second LAN, DMZ, etc, and that interface uses private IP addresses, then additional outbound NAT rules must be added to translate those sources.
 Similarly, if additional WANs are added later, they will also need a set of outbound NAT rules.

 Danger

 Do not use an overly permissive source on outbound NAT rules!
 If an outbound NAT rule matches traffic from the firewall using a VIP, it can break several protocols and cause instability.
-Use only local/internal networks as the source on NAT rules, or an alias containing them.
+Use only local/internal networks as the source on NAT rules, or an alias containing those local private networks.

-Using Localhost as a source is also appropriate but the translation address for traffic from localhost should be an interface address and not a CARP VIP.
+Any rules using Localhost as a source must use an interface address for translation and not a CARP VIP.

 When complete, the rule changes will look like those found in Outbound NAT Rules for LAN with CARP VIP